Best Mattresses for Back Pain: What Spine Doctors Recommend

 Back sleepers generally benefit from medium-firm to firm mattresses that provide consistent support along the entire length of the spine.
 The mattress should maintain the natural S-curve of the spine without allowing the lower back to sink too deeply or arch uncomfortably.

 Side sleepers typically need slightly softer surfaces that allow the hips and shoulders to sink in while supporting the waist.
 This sleeping position is common among office workers, as it can help counteract some of the postural issues developed from desk work.
-However, without proper mattress support, side sleeping can create its own alignment problems.
+Without proper mattress support, side sleeping can create its own alignment problems.

 Stomach sleepers usually require firmer mattresses to prevent the hips from sinking too deeply, which can create an uncomfortable arch in the lower back.
-However, spine specialists generally recommend transitioning away from stomach sleeping when possible, as this position can strain both the neck and lower back regardless of mattress quality.
+Spine specialists generally recommend transitioning away from stomach sleeping when possible, as this position can strain both the neck and lower back regardless of mattress quality.

 Combination sleepers who change positions throughout the night often find hybrid mattresses most accommodating, as these provide the responsiveness needed for easy position changes while maintaining adequate support in each sleeping position.